-He has worked in Finance and Accounting for most of his business career primarily in San Antonio and Austin, Texas where he and his wife Lisa raised 2 girls, one a graduate of the Air Force Academy and the other a graduate of the University of Texas at Austin.
-Both girls have gone on to earn their master’s degrees.
-In 2014, they moved to the Tri Cities where he has worked at the Hanford site as an Accountant for MSA while counting the days until retirement.
-Since leaving Texas and moving to the Tri-Cities he has volunteered for the Benton Franklin County Fair as the Home Brew Superintendent and a horse leader for TROT.
-He grew up in the Santa Cruz mountains which surround the Monterey Bay area where his family raised horses.
-In addition to his accounting education and experience he has a degree in Animal Science and was a licensed Farrier in the state of California.
+Dan grew up in the Santa Cruz mountains which surround the Monterey Bayarea where his family raised horses.
+He worked in Finance and Accounting for most of his business career primarily in San Antonio and Austin, Texas.
+He and his wife Lisa have two daughters, one a graduate of the Air Force Academy and the other a graduate of the University of Texas at Austin.
+They moved to Tri-Cities in 2014 where he works at the Hanford site as an Accountant for MSA while counting the days until retirement.
+In addition to his accounting education and experience, he has a degree in Animal Science and was a licensed Farrier in the state of California.
+Since moving to the Tri-Cities, Dan has volunteered for the Benton Franklin County Fair as the Home Brew Superintendent and as a horse leader at TROT.
+He looks forward to being a part of the board and seeing TROT expand and reach more people in this community.

-Vicki has worked with TROT in a supportive role since its inception.
-Their therapy successes inspired her to be a puppy raiser for Guide Dogs of the Desert and she currently works with Ruby, her registered therapy dog through Therapy Dogs International.
-She volunteers with her Captain’s license at the Antique Boat Museum in the Thousand Islands region where her and her husband summer with their family.
-In the non-profit sector she was Vice President on the founding board of the Community Foundation in Grand Terrace.
+Vicki grew up in California and has worked with TROT in a supportive role since its inception.
+Their therapy successes inspired her to become a puppy raiser for Guide Dogs of the Dessert.
+She currently works with Ruby, her registered therapy dog through Therapy Dogs International.
+In the non-profit sector, she was Vice President on the founding board of the Community Foundation in Grand Terrace.
 She served as 1st and 3rd Vice President and Treasurer for the Grand Terrace Woman’s Club.
-Her business consultant career started in the 1980’s, when she combined her computer science degree with an MBA.
+Her business consultant career started in the1980’s, when she combined her computer science degree with an MBA.
 She was part of the Claremont Graduate University and Cornell team in her graduate research in remote work environments.
 She has been adjunct faculty in the Cal Poly and Cal State system.
+She volunteers with her Captain’s license at the Antique Boat Museum in the Thousand Islands region where her and her husband summer with their family.